Ding Ding (tennis)

 Ding Ding (born 17 August 1977) is a former professional tennis player from China.

 Ding played in three Fed Cup ties for China in 1999, which included a win over former world No. 57, Park Sung-hee.

-On the professional tour she had a best singles ranking of 228 in the world and made the round of 16 at the 1998 Volvo Women's Open in Pattaya, playing as a qualifier.
+On the professional tour she had a best singles ranking of No. 228 in the world and made the round of 16 at the 1998 Volvo Women's Open in Pattaya, playing as a qualifier.